 The beer is also relatively low in bitterness, with a measured International Bitterness Units (IBU) of 40.
-This indicates a balanced hop character, ensuring that the beer is not overly but still has a pleasant hop presence.
+This indicates a balanced hop character, ensuring that the beer is not overly bitter but still has a pleasant hop presence.

-One unique aspect of Flying Dog Bloodline is the addition of blood orange peel and blood orange during the process.
+One unique aspect of Flying Dog Bloodline is the addition of blood orange peel and blood orange juice during the brewing process.
 This addition adds a citrusy and slightly tart flavor profile to the beer, giving it a distinct and refreshing taste.
 The blood orange notes complement the hop flavors and aromas, creating a harmonious blend of fruity and hoppy characteristics.

 Personally, I find that the blood orange infusion in Flying Dog Bloodline adds a delightful twist to the traditional IPA style.
 The citrusy notes from the blood orange peel and juice provide a vibrant and zesty element to the beer, enhancing its overall flavor profile.
 It's a great choice for those who enjoy fruity and hop-forward beers.